Davidigest/pyYouku/README.md

 > You need to register an account from Youku, so that the program knows where to upload videos
 > You need to install a few python libraries

-   (a)If you haven't installed setup_tools, install it.
+   (a) If you haven't installed setup_tools, install it.

       Go to http://pypi.python.org/pypi/setuptools/ and
-      follow the instructures there to download and install
+      follow the instructures there to download and install "setup tools"

-   (b)Install Python Poster Library:
+   (b) Install Python Poster Library:

       cmd > easy_install poster